SG: Sporkman #4 - A New Narration

 Tee-Tee had been the teenager's protector and bodyguard for as long as

-her at and their older siblings and parents as well.
-Not to mention
+her at, their older siblings, and sometimes their parents as well.
+Not

-any mall security guards or police officers who showed up whenever
+to mention any mall security guards or police officers who showed up

-Roger decided to walk out of the local Best Buy with unpaid-for boxes
+whenever Roger decided to walk out of the local Best Buy with

-piled up in his arms.
-No ten people together had ever offered Tee-Tee
+unpaid-for boxes piled up in his arms.
+No ten people together had ever